Group photo of PhD students presenting at Oxford

 “Thanks to the guidance of the professors at Southern, I came to the conference well-prepared to interact with scholars from both secular and confessional institutions,” Turrill said.
 “I still have much to learn, but this conference showed me that my education at Southern had prepared me to engage wisely and well with scholarship and understand the dynamics in my field.
 Perhaps most importantly, Dr. Presley’s practical advice, encouragement, and modeling helped me to feel confident in engaging with scholars from various perspectives with grace and virtue.”

-As Turrill and Pettyman realize, Southern Seminary prioritizes academic rigor for the church.
+As Turrill and Prettyman realize, Southern Seminary prioritizes academic rigor for the church.
 Presley helps spearhead getting students to engage in the academy because he knows the value confessional students can bring to their contemporary fields of study.

 Another conference attendee, Tom Holsteen, views his PhD supervisor as a great model for Christian scholarship.